HPC-certification-forum/www/data/processes.md

 Procedure to adopt a skill
 Initially, the expert should review the skill carefully and make suggestions for any change.
 The expert should also contribute some examination questions to the portfolio.
-The responsible subtree curator should be contacted by email or Slack (skill-tree channel) and the interest to adopt the skill must be expressed together with a brief reference about expertise in the field.
+The responsible subtree curator should be contacted by email or Matrix (skill-tree channel) and the interest to adopt the skill must be expressed together with a brief reference about expertise in the field.
 The board will then accept or deny the request.
   </div>
   </div>
   </div>